lealceldeiro/gems/JavaConcurrencyInPractice/Chapter1/README.md

 Performance issues subsume a broad range of problems, including poor service time, responsiveness, throughput, resource consumption, or scalability.

 ## 1.4 Threads are everywhere

+Frameworks introduce concurrency into applications by calling application components from framework threads.
+Components invariably access application state, thus requiring that _all_ code paths accessing that state be thread-safe.

+The facilities described below all cause application code to be called from threads not managed by the application:

+* Timer
+* Servlets and JavaServer Pages (JSPs)
+* Remote Method Invocation
+* Swing and AWT